yalesites-org/eslint-config-and-other-formatting/README.md

 };
 ```

+2. Install husky in the repository `npx husky install`
-2. Create the husky script by running this in the project root: `npx husky add .husky/commit-msg 'npm run husky:commit-msg'`
+3. Create the husky script by running this in the project root: `npx husky add .husky/commit-msg 'npm run husky:commit-msg'`
-3. Then define the script in the `package.json`
+4. Then define the script in the `package.json`

 ```json
 {